Members of the Scottish Parliament (MSPs) can represent their constituents or help them in various ways. For example, they can:

 You can find out more in the Your MSPs leaflet for the region you live in.

 You can find which constituency and region you live in by entering your postcode into the postcode search box on our website.
 The postcode search results page gives information about the MSPs who represent you.

 Fact sheets contain information about current and previous MSPs.

 The principles and standards of conduct for MSPs in relation to their parliamentary duties are set out in the Code of Conduct for Members of the Scottish Parliament.

-These four short films give an insight into what MSPs do
+The following short film gives an insight into what MSPs do.

 Did you know?